Deploy Teams phones, Teams displays, Teams panels, and Microsoft Teams Rooms on Android using Intune

 Create an Android Device Administrator compliance policy.

-Assign it to the Azure Active Directory group that contains the users that will be signing into the Teams devices.
+Assign it to the Microsoft Entra group that contains the users that are signing into the Teams devices.
 See Use compliance policies to set rules for devices you manage with Intune.